Algernon Blackwood: Legacy

 H. P. Lovecraft included Blackwood as one of the "Modern Masters" in the section of that name in "Supernatural Horror in Literature".
 In The Books in My Life, Henry Miller chose Blackwood's The Bright Messenger as "the most extraordinary novel on psychoanalysis, one that dwarfs the subject."
 Authors who have been influenced by Blackwood's work include Anne Rice, William Hope Hodgson, George Allan England, H. Russell Wakefield, "L. Adams Beck" (Elizabeth Louisa Moresby), Margery Lawrence, Evangeline Walton, Ramsey Campbell and Graham Joyce.

 In the first draft of his guidance notes to translators of his work, "Nomenclature of The Lord of the Rings", J. R. R. Tolkien stated that he derived the phrase "crack of doom" from an unnamed story by Blackwood.
 In her book, Tolkien's Modern Reading, Holly Ordway states that this unnamed Blackwood work is his 1909 novel The Education of Uncle Paul.
 She explains that the children of Paul's sister, whom he is visiting, tell him of the "crack between Yesterday and To-morrow", and that "if we're very quick, we can find the crack and slip through...
 And, once inside there, there's no time, of course...
 Anything may happen, and everything come true."
 Ordway comments that this would have attracted Tolkien because of his interest in travelling back in time.
+C. S. Lewis was an enthusiastic reader of Blackwood's fiction, especially The Education of Uncle Paul and John Silence.

+Donald Wandrei, in a 7 February 1927 letter to H. P. Lovecraft, listed fifteen fiction titles by Algernon Blackwood among his collection of "weird books" that Wandrei had read.
 Frank Belknap Long's 1928 story "The Space-Eaters" alludes to Blackwood's fiction.
 Clark Ashton Smith's story "Genius Loci" (1933) was inspired by Blackwood's story "The Transfer".
 The plot of Caitlin R. Kiernan's novel Threshold (2001) is influenced by Blackwood's work.
 Kiernan has cited Blackwood as an important influence on her writing.
 Blackwood appears as a character in the novel The Curse of the Wendigo by Rick Yancey.